charlieroberts/gibber.lib/README.md

 2. Inside the top level of the repo, run `npm install` in the terminal.
 3. Run `gulp`.
 This is a build module that is installed in step 2.

-The build outputs a single UMD file, gibber.lib.js.
+The build outputs a UMD file, gibber.lib.js, and a minified version.

 ## Usage
 The library can be used with plain script tags, CommonJS or AMD style includes.
 Below is an example HTML file that plays a simple drum beat, bass line, and random melody.